 An estimated one in nine adults over the age of 45 say they experience memory issues, including occasional memory loss.
 This number skyrockets as we get older.
 By the time we’re in our mid-60s, an estimated 40% of adults have a memory impairment.
 But memory loss doesn’t have to be an inevitable outcome of ageing.

-Brain vitamins and certain nootropics—herbs and other substances that improve cognitive function—can help.
+The following brain vitamins and certain nootropics—herbs and other substances that improve cognitive function—can help:

 The 5 best vitamins for memory support and enhancement

 Nearly half of all Europeans are deficient in vitamin D. Blame it on diet, or the fact that much of Europe doesn’t receive a lot of ultraviolet light exposure during big chunks of the year.
 Whatever the cause, it should be no surprise that doctors are increasingly worried about vitamin D deficiency memory problems.

 Over the course of an eight-year study, researchers found that long-term vitamin D deficiency was linked with a significantly faster rate of cognitive decline, especially as it relates to memory.
 And vitamin D deficiency concerns start at a very young age.
 If mothers or their infants are low in the so-called "sunshine vitamin," children display early difficulties with learning and memory.

 Daily nutrient reference values (NRV) for vitamin D: